amediocreguy/ProgrammingProjects/LightSwitchTutorial.md

 ![alt text](https://i.imgur.com/zh2COIq.png)

 On your lamp, make sure you have a collider that is set to `Is Trigger` on the object, and make it so that it is the range of how far you would like the player to be to activate the light.
+(I have used a sphere collider)

 ![alt text](https://i.imgur.com/pQpyQ3l.png)